yurkinvadim/Real-Time-Crypto-Table/README.md

 # Django Channels + React + Celery + Redis: Real-Time Table (CoinMarketCap Clone)

-Educational project based on [this video](https://youtu.be/wos1uhnd3qM).
+Educational project built to practice real-time data updates.

 This project is a real-time cryptocurrency prices table (CoinMarketCap clone) built with **Django Channels**, **Celery**, **Redis**, and **React**.
 It performs periodic data fetching from the **CoinGecko API** every 30 seconds and broadcasts updates to all connected clients via **WebSockets**.